kgrid-objects/fda-label-collection/README.md

 THIS COLLECTION OF FILES CORREPSONDS TO THE PAPER UNDER REVIEW TITLED, "An Experiment to Convert Structured Product Labels to Computable Prescribing Information"

-The files and work described in the paper are available for inspection and review here.
+The files and work described in the paper are available for inspection and review here, including:

-The content in this repository includes the following files:

 1. A copy of the October 2020 Remedesivir Label with its Prescribing Information in PDF format